Surgical operations and procedures statistics

 Surgical procedures are all types of medical interventions involving an incision with instruments mostly performed in an operating theatre which normally involves anaesthesia and/or respiratory assistance.
 Surgical procedures can be performed either as in-patient cases, day cases or out-patient cases.
 Note that the statistics cover surgical procedures performed on in-patients and day care patients, except for cataract surgery and tonsillectomy for which the coverage is widened to include out-patients as well.

-Only the main procedure performed on a patient during a hospital stay, day case or out-patient treatment should normally be reported.
+Only the main procedure performed on a patient whether during a hospital stay, day case or out-patient treatment should normally be reported.

 An in-patient is a patient who is formally admitted (or ‘hospitalised’) to an institution for treatment and/or care and stays for a minimum of one night or more than 24 hours in the hospital or other institution providing in-patient care.
 An in-patient or day care patient is discharged from hospital when formally released after a procedure or course of treatment (episode of care).
 A discharge may occur because of the finalisation of treatment, signing out against medical advice, transfer to another healthcare institution, or because of death.